Updated: 2022/Sep/29

 The options are as follows:

-are followed.
-(Symbolic links encountered in the tree traversal
+line are followed.
+Symbolic links encountered in the tree

-symbolic link, the file flags of the link itself is changed.
+is a symbolic link, the file flags of the link itself are

 -R Change the file flags for the file hierarchies rooted in the